ZeusWPI/slotmachien/SlotMachienNXT/README.md

     command;person;

-Returns kan be of the following forms
+Returns can be of the following forms

     status;cause